Child Marriage Restraint Act

-The Child Marriage Restraint Act, 1929, passed on 28 September 1929, in the Imperial Legislative Council of India, fixed the age of marriage for girls at 14 years and boys at 18 years.
-In 1949, after India's independence, it was amended to 15 for girls, and in 1978 to 18 for girls and 21 for boys.
-It is popularly known as the Sarda Act, after its sponsor Harbilas Sharda.
+The Child Marriage Restraint Act, 1929, passed on 28 September 1929, in the Imperial Legislative Council of India, fixed the minimum age of marriage for girls at 14 years and boys at 18 years.
+In 1949, after India's independence, it was amended to fix the age of marriage at 15 for girls, and in 1978 at 18 for girls and 21 for boys.
+It is popularly known as the Sarda Act, after its sponsor Harbilas Sarda.
 It came into effect six months later on 1 April 1930 and applied to all of British India.
 It was a result of social reform movement in India.
 Despite strong opposition from the British authorities, the legislation was passed by the British Indian Government which had a majority of Indians.
 However, it lacked implementation from the British Indian government, largely due to the fear of British authorities losing support from their loyal Hindu and Muslim communalist groups.

 Legislation process

-Various bills addressing questions on the age of consent were introduced in the Indian legislatures and defeated.
-In 1927, Rai Sahib Harbilas Sharda introduced his Hindu Child Marriage Bill in the Central Legislative Assembly.
-Under the pressure of world opinion, the social reformists in India and Nationalist freedom fighters, the Government referred the Bill to a select committee named as the Age of Consent Committee headed by Sir Moropant Visavanath Joshi, the Home Member of Central Provinces.
+Various bills addressing questions regarding the minimum age of consent were introduced in the Indian legislatures and defeated.
+In 1927, Rai Sahib Harbilas Sarda introduced his Hindu Child Marriage Bill in the Central Legislative Assembly.
+Under the pressure of world opinion, the social reformists in India and Indian nationalists, the Government referred the Bill to a select committee named as the Age of Consent Committee headed by Sir Moropant Visavanath Joshi, the Home Member of Central Provinces.
 The other members of the committee were Arcot Ramasamy Mudaliar, Khan Bahadur Mathuk, Mian Imam Baksh Kadu, Mrs. O. Brieri Beadon, Rameshwari Nehru, Satyendra Chandra Mitra, Thakur Dass Bhargava, Maulvi Muhammad Yakub, Mian Sir Muhammad Shah Nawaz and M. D. Sagane as Secretary.

 The All India Women's Conference, Women's Indian Association and National Council of Women in India, through their members developed and articulated the argument in favour of raising of the age for marriage and consent before the Joshi Committee.
 Muslim women presented their views to the Joshi Committee in favour of raising the age limit of marriage even when they knew that they would face opposition from Muslim Ulemas.

 The Joshi Committee presented its report on 20 June 1929 and was passed by the Imperial Legislative Council on 28 September 1929 and became a law on 1 April 1930 extending to the whole of British India.
 It fixed 14 and 18 as the marriageable age for girls and boys respectively of all communities.